Online selective conformal inference: adaptive scores, convergence rates and optimality: Additional numerical experiments

 We consider two applications: online conformal testing and online selective classification. \begin{enumerate} \item For online conformal testing, the null classes are `\textit{plane}' and `\textit{truck}', and the alternative is `\textit{cat}'.
 The total number of images in the hold-out set $\mathcal{D}_0$ and in the online stream of data are equal to $15000$ and $3000$, respectively.
 Using the hold-out set, we compute $\widehat{\lfdr}_t$ with a convolutional Neural Network (CNN) with 2 convolutional layers, one pooling layer, and 3 fully-connected trained using a cross-entropy loss and a stochastic gradient descent with a learning rate of $0.001$ and a momentum equal to $0.9$.
 As in the synthetic section, we compare ourself to LORD (version 3 in \citealp{javanmard2015biasing}). \item For online selective classification, we consider the classes `\textit{deer}' and `\textit{cat}'.
 The total number of images in the hold-out and online stream of data are equal to $10000$ and $2000$, respectively.
 We estimate $\probp{Y=y \mid X=x}$ with a CNN with 2 convolutional layers, one pooling layer, and 3 fully-connected trained using a cross-entropy loss and a stochastic gradient descent with a learning rate of $0.001$ and a momentum equal to $0.9$.
 As in the synthetic section, we compare ourself to ACI \citep{angelopoulos2024online} where we select if the returned prediction set at time $t$ is of size one. \end{enumerate}

-\paragraph{Results:} Figure \ref{fig:SC_xp_cifar2_multiple} displays, for the two applications, the $\FCP_t$ (left panel) and the sequence $(q_t)_{t\geq1}$ (right panel) returned by \method\: (and by ACI for selective classification).
+Figure \ref{fig:SC_xp_cifar2_multiple} displays, for the two applications, the $\FCP_t$ (left panel) and the sequence $(q_t)_{t\geq1}$ (right panel) returned by \method\ (and by ACI for selective classification).
 We see that \method~controls the $\FCP$ at the nominal level $\alpha$ (blue curves) in both cases, which is not the case of ACI in the case of online selective classification (red curve).
 As in the synthetic data, LORD is not able to make discovery; the first $p$-values are not accurate enough, as we do not have enough data at these time points.
+An additional illustration is given in Figure~\ref{fig:intro-selective-classif-combined_figure} for online selective classification.